-The Dignity Index is designed to prevent violence, ease divisions, and solve problems.
+The Dignity Index is designed to ease divisions, prevent violence, and solve problems.

 Level one escalates from violent words to violent actions.
 It’s a combination of feeling the other side is less than human and calling for or approving violence.